Olympus E-P1 vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony RX10 IV Manual.